jesimone57/scala-cheat-sheet/README.md

 </pre>

 * Float	- 32 bit IEEE 754 single-precision float
+Double is inferred unless the declared variable is Float or an f or F suffix is used:
 <pre>
 var f: Float = 3.14159f
 var f2: Float = 3.14159F